futureoceanslab/Fisheries-Resilience-Index/README.md

 ## Instructions

-First run preprocess.R to compute data/final_index.csv.
+First run process_indicators.R to compute factors from indicators and get tables for "SI 2.
+INDICATORS AND FACTORS", then preprocess.R to compute data/final_index.csv.
 Then run all the figure scripts to generate the figures and tables in Figures and Tables.

 ## Notes